 Past lost wages and any future wage loss

 The inability to perform any activities due to the bite

 Amount of recovery time

-How do I pay your legal fees?
+How does a client pay your legal fees?
 I handle most dog-bite cases on a contingency fee basis.
 This means that you do not owe me for my attorney fees unless I recover money for you.
 My fee percentage is lower if you forward the costs of litigation.
 If a case is too risky, I may still be willing to handle it on an hourly basis.
 Please call me at (503) 238-1010 for a case evaluation.

 What should you do if you are bitten by a dog?
 If you are bitten by a dog:

 Write down a description of the dog, including the breed.

 Find out the name, address and phone number of the dog owner and/or who was in control of the dog at the time of the bite.

 Obtain name, address and phone number of any witnesses, along with alternate contact information.
 Witnesses include those who saw the dog bite you but also witnesses that saw the dog bite anyone else.